trampgeek/moodle-qtype_coderunner/Readme.md

 secure Sandbox for some years without any ill effects; Moodle keeps extensive logs of all activities, so a student deliberately breaching security is taking a huge risk.

-### Checking security

-Until recently the default Moodle install had all files in the <moodlehome> tree world-readable.
-This is BAD, especially if you're running code in the Runguard sandbox, because the all-important `config.php`, which contains the database password, can be read by student code.
-So it's most important that you at very least ensure that that particular file is not world-readable.

-A better fix is to set the group of the entire Moodle subtree to apache (or www-data depending on what user the web server runs as) and then make it all not world readable.
-However, if you've installed the Runguard sandbox prior to changing the group and/or access modes of the Moodle subtree, you'll break the set-uid-root program that's used to start the Runguard sandbox.
-So you then need to re-run the runguard installer to fix it.

 ### Running the unit tests